-- National test data is used to identify strengths and areas for development which then feeds into the SDP. - Rigour of all types of planning, subject monitoring/ learning walks, lesson observations, ECT support programme and performance management linked to SDP priorities all ensure standards are maintained and judgements triangulated. - There is rigorous monitoring for each curriculum area and 1:1 feedback with teachers and curriculum leaders.
-Coverage of knowledge and skills is reviewed and discussed by curriculum leads, subject leaders and SLT. - Internal termly moderation of writing across whole school, opportunities for moderation with other school and attendance at LA moderation ensures standards are confirmed and next steps planned for. - Teacher subject knowledge is reviewed through lesson observations, drop-ins, pupil questionnaires and book scrutiny.
-This information is used to plan staff meetings and external training opportunities. - Marking and scaffolding learning by the teacher (verbal as well as written).
-Different approaches are used in different subjects as per the policy. - Setting clear outcomes for subjects, ensuring the children understand what is expected and how to make progress against specific criteria, modelling and scaffolding in lessons to correct misconceptions.
+- National test data is used to identify strengths and areas for development which then feeds into the SDP. - Action plans for each subject provide clear direction for the academic year and ensure accountability and focus to ensure there are high expectations for each subject. - Rigour of all types of planning, subject monitoring/ learning walks, lesson observations, ECT support programme and performance management linked to SDP priorities all ensure standards are maintained and judgements triangulated. - There is rigorous monitoring for each curriculum area and 1:1 feedback with teachers and curriculum leaders.
+Coverage of knowledge and skills is reviewed and discussed by curriculum leads, subject leaders and SLT. - Teacher subject knowledge is reviewed through lesson observations, pupil questionnaires and book scrutiny.
+This information is used to plan staff meetings and external training opportunities. - Setting clear outcomes for subjects, ensuring the children understand what is expected and how to make progress against specific criteria, modelling and scaffolding in lessons to correct misconceptions. - Termly assessments take place in all subjects to inform next steps and identify additional support. - All year groups follow a complete balanced curriculum throughout the year.